 - All city tour with permits, entrance fees for museums and monuments

 - Bhutan Visa Fee

 - Airfare to/from Paro, Bhutan

-- Items of a personal nature (personal gear, telephone calls, beverages, internet, laundry etc.)
+- Items of personal nature (personal gear, telephone calls, beverages, internet, laundry etc.)

 - Trip cancellation and Medical/Evacuation Insurance